jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     |series_plot2_png|

 #.
-In some cases it is more useful to look at the mean intensity or the intensity at a
+In some cases it is more useful to look at the mean intensity, the intensity at a
-    specific *q* value than the total intensity.
+    specific *q* value, or the intensity in a range of *q* values than the total intensity.
 Right click on the plot and select mean intensity for the left axis y data.
-Then try the intensity at *q=0.02*\ .
+Then try the intensity at *q=0.02* and in the *q* range 0.01-0.03.

     *   *Note:* You need to have the drag button in the plot control bar unselected to get a right click menu.

+    *   *Tip:* CHROMIXS, in the ATSAS software displays the average intensity over the *q* range 0.01-0.08 :math:`Å^{-1}`.
+To achieve a similar display in RAW, set your q range for the intensity to that.
+Note that RAW will display the sum of the intensity over the range while CHROMIXS displays mean intensity for the range, so the results won't be exactly the same.

 #.
 Return to plotting the integrated intensity.
 Zoom in near the base of the peak.
 Notice
     that there are two smaller peaks on the left, likely corresponding to higher order